FTWtoday City Guide Live Banner

 Nearby: Fort Worth Zoo

-The village is home to a museum dedicated to the preservation of both architecture and the way of life during the 1800s.
+The village is home to a museum dedicated to the preservation of both the architecture and way of life from the 1800s.
 The six log cabins were moved to the village site and restored in the 1950s and early 1960s.
 The buildings were later donated to the city to preserve the log structures that were rapidly disappearing from Texas architecture.

 FTW-van-zandt-cottage